 Euro 2020 (Winner: Italy)

-The Euro 2020 was initially scheduled from mid-June of 2020, but it was postponed till 2021 because of the global pandemic.
-There was no fixed host of the Euro 2020 as the tournament revolved around 11 cities of Europe.
+The Euro 2020 was initially scheduled for mid-June 2020, but it was postponed till 2021 because of the global pandemic.
+There was no fixed host of the Euro 2020 as the tournament revolved around 11 cities in Europe.
 Italy won the tournament after defeating England in penalty shootouts in the final.
 Italy came as the dark horse in the tournament and went on to win it.

 Golden Boot: Cristiano Ronaldo (Portugal) - 5 goals